Batman: The Brave and the Bold (comics)

-Batman: The Brave and the Bold is an American comic book series published by the comic book publishing company DC Comics.
-It is based on the animated television series of the same name.
+Batman: The Brave and the Bold is the name of two American comic book series published by the comic book publishing company DC Comics.
+The first, published from January 2009 to February 2012, is based on the animated television series of the same name.
+The second, published from May 2023 to December 2024, is an anthology series featuring characters from across the DC Universe.

 Issues

+Volume 1 (2009–2012)

 Characters/teams in bold did not appear in the animated television series: